netdata/helmchart/charts/netdata/README.md

 If you want to contribute, we are humbled!

 - Take a look at our [Contributing Guidelines](https://learn.netdata.cloud/contribute/handbook).
-- This repository is under thr [Netdata Code Of Conduct](https://learn.netdata.cloud/contribute/code-of-conduct).
+- This repository is under the [Netdata Code Of Conduct](https://learn.netdata.cloud/contribute/code-of-conduct).
 - Chat about your contribution and let us help you in our [forum](https://community.netdata.cloud/c/agent-development/9)!